HPInc/printos-siteflow-api-samples/java/README.md

 The SiteFlow_Example.java class is the one that you will run.

-Before you can run the code, you need to provide the Key/Secret (Line 14/15).
+Before you can run the code, you need to provide the Key/Secret.
 The SiteFlow.java class has two baseUrls.
 Uncomment the one that your Key/Secret was created/provided in.

 The initial methods will validate the premade order.
 The premade order structure follows the structure documented [here] (https://developers.hp.com/printos/doc/order-json-structure)